amsen20/masters-thesis/docs/introduction/index.md

 imem enables Rust-style ownership rules and borrow checking in Scala as only a library.
-To support this design, imem also depends on a minimal compiler plugin, [Scinear](../scinear/index.md), which adds [linear types](../background/linear-types.md) to Scala. imem illustrates that the Scala type system, together with the recent addition of [capture checking](../background/capturing-types.md), is expressive enough that linearity is the remaining feature needed to implement the whole Rust-style ownership and borrow checking as a library.
+To support this design, imem also depends on a minimal compiler plugin, [Scinear](../scinear/index.md), which adds [linear types](../background/linear-types.md) to Scala. imem illustrates that the Scala type system, together with the recent addition of [capture checking](../background/capturing-types.md), is expressive enough that linearity is the only remaining feature needed, and that all the rest of Rust-style ownership and borrow checking can be implemented as a library.

 This thesis presents the following: